Featured image of post How to Install Custom ZHA Quirks in Home Assistant (Example: Aqara FP300) EN

 If a quirk is not merged upstream (yet), you can still use it locally in Home Assistant - that’s exactly what this page covers.

-• You run Home Assistant with the ZHA integration.
+• Home Assistant with the ZHA integration enabled

-• You can edit files in your HA config directory (/config/), for example via:
+• access to your HA config directory (/config/), for example via:

 Step-by-step: Install custom ZHA quirks